Delboy/Fruit-Hunter/README.md

 ![All Fruits Collected](readme-assets/images/fruits_collected_all.png)

 ### Hall of Fame page
+- Once the user has collected all the fruit they are added to a google sheet which notes how many lives they lost and how many times they died.
 - The hall of fame page shows a list of the top 5 users that have collected all fruit.
 - The list will sort the users from least amount of lives lost to most.